iPhone 8 Problems: 5 Things You Need to Know

 How to Downgrade Your iPhone 8

-If you move your iPhone 8 to iOS 13.3 and you dislike its performance, note that you can no longer downgrade to an older version of iOS 13.
+If you move your iPhone 8 to iOS 13.3.1 and you dislike its performance, note that you can downgrade back to an older version of iOS 13.

-Apple has stopped signing on iOS 13.2.3 which means you can no longer move back in an attempt to improve your iPhone’s performance.
+Apple is currently signing on iOS 13.3 which means you can move back in an attempt to improve your iPhone’s performance.

 Downgrading isn’t a guaranteed way to solve problems, but its worked for many users in the past.
 If you’re new to the iPhone and iOS, or you’re downgrading for the first time, take a look at our guide to downgrading iOS.